-Thailand Masters: Kiran George, Ashmita Chaliha, Ishaan-Tanisha, Sikki-Rohan lose in round of 16
+Thailand Masters: Sai Praneeth sole India in QFs; Kiran George, Ashmita Chaliha lose thrillers

+B Sai Praneeth became the sole Indian shuttler to reach quarterfinals at the Thailand Masters Super 300 badminton tournament in Bangkok on Thursday.

+The 2019 World Championships bronze medallist, who defeated Mads Christophersen of Denmark in the previous round, faced former top 20 player Jeon Hyeok Jin of Korea in the men’s singles round of 16.
+The Indian won a thrilling opening game and decider to win 24-22, 7-21, 22-20 in 78 minutes.
+He had to save a match point in the decider before converting his first opportunity.

-Kiran George and Ashmita Chaliha squandered match points on a tough day for Indian shuttlers in the round of 16 stage at the Thailand Masters Super 300 badminton tournament in Bangkok on Thursday.
+Earlier in the day, Kiran George and Ashmita Chaliha squandered match points on a tough day for Indian shuttlers in the round of 16 stage.

 Kiran, who had won a thrilling match against Lee Chia-hao from Chinese Taipei in the previous round, was on the brink of reaching the men’s singles quarterfinals but went down 22-20, 25-21, 20-22 to third seed Lee Cheuk Yiu in the round of 16.